(Initiative I-180, I-184 & I-187 Author & Website Developer)

 A recognized expert in global ecosystem monitoring, Running was invited to serve on the board of the Intergovernmental Panel on Climate Change (IPCC).
 In 2007, the IPCC was awarded the Nobel Peace Prize “for their efforts to build up and disseminate greater knowledge about human-made climate change, and to lay the foundations for the measures that are needed to counteract such change”.
 Running made the following statement about winning the prize: “We’ve got to get past all the petty bickering and get to work.
 This is about a big transition for society over the next 50 years.
 The path we are on is unsustainable.
 What the Nobel committee is saying is that we’ve got to wake up.
 We’ve got to change the course of the whole world.”

-If you are willing to join Dr. Running in supporting this initiative, please click here.
+If you are willing to join Dr. Running in supporting I-187 please click here.

 Incorporators & Directors of MTcares include:

 Rev. John & Donna Soderberg, Bozeman.
-(John & Donna retired in October 2016 as directors and are moving to be with their daughter in Virginia.)
+(John & Donna retired as directors and moved to be with their daughter in Virginia.)

 Donna Soderberg is a mother to three and grandmother to five.
 She was raised in Miles City.
 Retired, her employment included medical technologist with a mid-life career change to mental health therapist.
 From a lifetime of love for her family and her clients of all ages, she is committed to caring for future generations.